r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_organs.md

   </tr>
 </table>

-# Treatment options

 ## Types of damage

+An organ can suffer either Acute, Chronic or End Stage Failure which will limit what treatments are available to it and the potency of the effects applied.
+A normal health scanner can only detect chronic to end stage, while an advanced can see acute too.

+# Treatment Options

-An organ can suffer either Acute, Chronic or End Stage Failure.
-Depending on the severity, different treatment options are avalible for each organ.
+ Depending on the severity, different treatment options are available for each organ.
 One of the most versatile options is Grafting Synthtissue to an organ.
 Synthtissue can be grafted to any organ to repair some of the damage, using 10u of the solution each step.
 This step can be repeated with 10u each time to continue treating the patient.
 It's important to note, however, that the patient will slowly metabolise synthtissue if you take too long.
 The strength of the treatment is equal to the colony size.

+### Universal Treatment Options

 ### Synthtissue colony size and effects.